-With analogies to classical feed-forward neural networks, single-qubit encoding is an effective way of creating a highlycomplex feature space through repeated upload layers of input data.
+With analogies to classical feed-forward neural networks, single-qubit encoding is an effective way of creating a highly complex feature space through repeated upload layers of input data.
 However, as information is encoded at a singular-pixel level, it may be at a disadvantage for tasks where it is important to utilize spatial information of pixels, such as image classification.

-This step of incorporating local regions of pixels is a fundamental aspect of convolutional layers used within DL, where the typical approach is to use a filter, or 'sliding window', that gathers a square region of FxF pixels.
+This step of incorporating local regions of pixels is a fundamental aspect of convolutional layers used within DL, where the typical approach is to use a filter, or "sliding window," that gathers a square region of $F \times F$ pixels.
 In classical ML, a kernel operation would be applied to result in a value for that region of pixels.

 The first step in our proposed modification is to adopt a similar approach to this.
-Rather than flatten an image into the form of a column vector as a pre-processing step, the original shape of the image is maintained.
-A filter of size FxF is then passed over the image, partitioning the image into a distinct grid of FxF squares.
-Each square region of pixels is then encoded onto the qubit in turn row by row using the described single-qubit encoding scheme with pixel values (x_i) and respective filter weights as parameters (θ_i, φ_i) .
+Rather than flatten an image into the form of a column vector as a preprocessing step, the original shape of the image is maintained.
+A filter of size $F \times F$ is then passed over the image, partitioning the image into a distinct grid of $F \times F$ squares.
+Each square region of pixels is then encoded onto the qubit in turn row by row using the described single-qubit encoding scheme with pixel values $(x_i)$ and respective filter weights as parameters $(\theta_i, \phi_i)$ .

 By adopting this approach, pixel information can be encoded in such a manner where spatial relationships between pixels are maintained.
-To clarify, rather than assigning a set of trainable parameters to each square FxF region of pixels, a set of 6 weight parameters are assigned to the filter itself, which correspond to θ and φ in equation 2.
-By doing so, the same set of 6 parameters will repeatedly be applied to every series of 3 pixels that the filter has extracted.
-This method reduces the number of parameters required to just 6 per filter.
+To clarify, rather than assigning a set of trainable parameters to each square $F \times F$ region of pixels, a set of six weight parameters are assigned to the filter itself, which correspond to $\theta$ and $\phi$ in (2).
+By doing so, the same set of six parameters will repeatedly be applied to every series of three pixels that the filter has extracted.
+This method reduces the number of parameters required to just six per filter.

-Whilst it is acknowledged that multiple unique sets of 6 parameters could be localized to each FxF region, our aim is to demonstrate that it is possible to produce reasonable results with the fewest parameters.
-Therefore, all experiments contained within this work will be conducted using a system setup of a single filter with 6 parameters in total, as displayed in figure 1.
-However, both setups discussed offer a slightly different approach towards image classification with advantages and disadvantages for each.
+While it is acknowledged that multiple unique sets of six parameters could be localized to each $F \times F$ region, our aim is to demonstrate that it is possible to produce reasonable results with the fewest parameters.
+Therefore, all experiments contained within this work will be conducted using a system setup of a single filter with six parameters in total, as displayed in Fig. 1.
+However, both setups discussed offer a slightly different approach toward image classification with advantages and disadvantages for each.
 This may open various avenues for future work to explore, hence why it is included in this section.
-More considerations towards possible future work and extensions will be included later in the discussion section of this paper.
+More considerations toward possible future work and extensions will be included later in the discussion section of this article.

-C. Classification Pipeline & Loss Calculation
+C. Classification Pipeline and Loss Calculation